Gluten-Free Honey Almond Cake with Raspberries, Orange and Pistachios

 - In another bowl, combine the beaten eggs, honey, olive oil and the zest of your orange.
 Use a whisk to mix well.
 Pour the wet ingredients into the dry.
 Stir just until there are a few clumps remaining, then gently fold in the raspberries.
 Pour the mixture into your prepared pan.

-- Bake for 45 to 50 minutes, until the cake is deeply golden brown and the center is firm to the touch.
-A toothpick inserted in the center should come out clean.
+- Bake for 40 to 45 minutes, until the cake is golden brown and the center is firm to the touch.
 Place the cake on a wire rack to cool to room temperature.